dotnet/AspNetCore.Docs/aspnetcore/mvc/views/overview.md

 ## Passing data to views

-You can pass data to views using several approaches.
+Pass data to views using several approaches:

+* Strongly-typed data: viewmodel
+* Weakly-typed data
+  - `ViewData` (`ViewDataAttribute`)
+  - `ViewBag`

+### Strongly-typed data (viewmodel)

 The most robust approach is to specify a [model](xref:mvc/models/model-binding) type in the view.
 This model is commonly referred to as a *viewmodel*.
 You pass an instance of the viewmodel type to the view from the action.

 Using a viewmodel to pass data to a view allows the view to take advantage of *strong* type checking. *Strong typing* (or *strongly-typed*) means that every variable and constant has an explicitly defined type (for example, `string`, `int`, or `DateTime`).
 The validity of types used in a view is checked at compile time.